auxoncorp/modality-probe/util/README.md

 ## Overview

-A Rust library that defines a file format for serializing collected data from `ekotrace` reports to disk.
+A Rust library that defines a file format for serializing collected data from `modality-probe` reports to disk.

 Furthermore provides several examples of analysis that can be done with such trace data.